 - Ease of use: While you might not have much trouble using cash while traveling domestically, you could have a harder time trying to use cash while making purchases abroad.
 Generally, you will have to exchange your cash for the local currency—potentially at an unfavorable rate and with fees attached.
 By contrast, many major credit cards are accepted very widely around the globe, so you don't have to worry about ducking into banks every now and then to exchange paper money.

 - Better exchange rate: Speaking of exchanges, part of what makes credit cards beneficial to use when traveling internationally is that many offer better rates of exchange on purchases made in other currencies than you would get if you simply changed your cash at a bank or bureau.
 This is not always the case, but it's generally true if you are using a card in one of the major networks, such as Visa or Mastercard.
 Not only that, but some credit cards waive foreign transaction fees.
 These pesky surcharges usually run between 1% to 3% of your purchase total, which can add up to quite a bit of money depending on how much you are spending.
-Many of the best rewards credit cards, such as the Chase Sapphire Preferred® Card and Capital One Venture Rewards Credit Card don't charge these fees, making it an excellent choices for international trips in particular.
+Many of the best rewards credit cards don't charge these fees, making them an excellent choice for international trips in particular.

 Drawbacks of Using a Credit Card When Traveling